 Managing Director and CEO, Newcastle Consulting, LLC

 J. Kelly Stewart is the Managing Director and CEO for Newcastle Consulting, LLC - an Enterprise Security Risk and Information Management Consultancy.
-Kelly draws upon more than 25 years of public and private sector experience with Fortune 500 and 100 corporations as a Chief Security Officer; an international, physical security operations practitioner; and a risk management advisor.
-Kelly is an internationally recognized instructor, speaker, and authority on comprehensive risk assessment, security master planning, and security design and integration.
+Kelly draws upon more than 30 years of public and private sector experience with Fortune 500 and 1000 corporations as a Chief Security Officer; an international, physical security operations practitioner; and a risk management advisor.
+He is an internationally recognized instructor, speaker, and authority on comprehensive risk assessment, security master planning, and security design and integration.
 Kelly holds Master’s Degrees in Security Management, Project Management, and an MBA.

 Hotel, Fees and Schedule

 Fees include daily continental breakfast, lunch on day one, a networking reception, and refreshment at breaks.
-Hotel costs and certificate exam free are not included.
+Hotel costs are not included.

 8:00 am–5:00 pm